lithops-cloud/lithops/docs/source/compute_config/code_engine.md

 3. Copy the generated IAM API key (You can only see the key the first time you create it, so make sure to copy it).

-4. Naviagete to the [resource groups dashboard](https://cloud.ibm.com/account/resource-groups), and copy the desired resource group ID.
+4. Navigate to the [resource groups dashboard](https://cloud.ibm.com/account/resource-groups), and copy the desired resource group ID.

 5. Edit your lithops config and add the following keys: